Recap / Asterix the Gladiator

 - Funny Background Event: A legionary catches an Egyptian tourist carving his name into a pillar, and asks the tourist, would you like it if I carved my name into a pyramid?

 - Gone Horribly Right: Caius Fatuous involves the Gauls because he thinks they'll make the games more interesting.

 - Historical In-Joke: Lots of them, but perhaps the best example is above in Foreshadowing.

-- Karma Houdini: Odious Asparagus, who started the whole mess by arranging for Cacofonix to be kidnapped and then handing him over to Caesar as a "gift", disappears from the story and never apparently gets any comeuppance from Asterix for what he's done.
+- Karma Houdini: Odious Asparagus, who started the whole mess by arranging for Cacofonix to be kidnapped and then handing him over to Caesar as a "gift", disappears from the story and apparently never gets any comeuppance for what he's done.

 - Non-Action Guy: Cacofonix's role as this is what gets him captured.

 - Oh, Crap!: The pirates, when they realize these two Gauls are about to scuttle their ship.